 On August 31, 2022, at the closing of the Purchase Agreement, Ring and Stronghold OpCo entered into a director nomination agreement (the "Nomination Agreement") containing provisions by which Stronghold OpCo will have the right to designate two directors to the Board.
 Stronghold OpCo has the right to designate two directors to the Board so long as it beneficially owns at least 15% of the outstanding Common Stock.
+Stronghold OpCo has the right to appoint one director to the Board so long as it beneficially owns between 10% to 15% of the outstanding Common Stock.
 Stronghold OpCo designated Roy I. Ben-Dor and David S. Habachy as directors who are nominated for reelection at the Annual Meeting.